sthenc/diplomski_rad/diplomski.md

 and an absolute improvement in word accuracy of 25% is achieved on a noisy speech recognition task using an ASR system specialised for clean speech.

-keywords: speech extraction, deep neural networks, RNN, BLSTM, CUDA
+keywords: speech extraction, deep neural networks, RNN, BLSTM, CUDA, CHiME, CURRENNT

 # Literatura